maxmartinezc/ms-spring-boot-archetype/README.md

-# Arquetype - Spring Boot Microservice
+# Archetype - Spring Boot Microservice
 Archetype for the creation of projects for spring boots.
 Tested with version 2.1.5.RELEASE

 # Features